Ampakine: Mechanism of action

 Ampakines work by allosterically binding to a type of ionotropic glutamate receptor, called AMPA receptors.

 The ampakines are mostly low-impact AMPAR PAMs, though with some exceptions, such as tulrampator (S-47445, CX-1632).

 Side effects

 Few side effects have been determined, but an ampakine called farampator (CX-691) has side effects including headache, drowsiness, nausea, and impaired episodic memory.

 Medical applications

 An ampakine called CX456 has been proposed as a treatment for Rett syndrome, after favorable testing in an animal model.

-Ampakines have been investigated by DARPA for potential use in increasing military effectiveness.
+Ampakines have been investigated by DARPA to treat sleep deprivation-induced cognitive decline.